 The Chair will notify the foster carers (if not in attendance), the child, the parents, other children in the placement or involved, other relevant agencies and the Regulatory Authority (if they do not attend the meeting) of the recommendations made at the meeting.

-In any event the meeting may wish to draw to the attention of Fostering Panel certain areas of the foster carer's practice that should be reviewed and considered.
+In any event, the meeting may wish to draw to the attention of the Fostering Panel certain areas of the foster carer's practice that should be reviewed and considered.